SoCXin/doc/docs/integration/ide/cloud9.rst

     * :ref:`cmd_remote_device_list` - list available remote devices
     * :ref:`cmd_remote_device_monitor` - Remote Serial Port Monitor

-    If you are interested in better integration with Cloud9 and GUI, please read guide below where we will explain how to create custom Build System for PlatformIO and own Runners.
+    If you are interested in better level1 with Cloud9 and GUI, please read guide below where we will explain how to create custom Build System for PlatformIO and own Runners.